junrui-liu/patina/src/overview/unit.md

 ```

 To evaluate a while expression, we first evaluate its condition:
-- If it is `true`, then we evaluate the body sequence repeatedly until the condition becomes `false`.
+- If it is `true`, then we evaluate the body sequence repeatedly until the condition evaluates to `false`.
 - Otherwise, the body sequence will not be evaluated.

 For example,